openworm/bt-gsoc-2019/README.md

 # GSoC 19 POW BitTorrent Client (1):

-A Bit Torrent Client to create, seed and download from .torrent files!
+A BitTorrent Client to create, seed and download from .torrent files.
+Coupled with Data Integrity and Authenticity checks!

 ## Getting Started

-This will guide you through setting up this BT client, this repository is split into 2 parts:
+This will guide you through setting up this BitTorrent client, this repository is split into 2 parts:

 #### 1) Uploading:
-This involves creating .torrents from files/folders and seeding them to peers.
+This involves generating the Message Digest for Data integrity, creating .torrents and seeding the contents to other BitTorrent peers.

 #### 2) Downloading:
-This involves adding .torrent files into a BitTorrent Client GUI!
+This involves selecting .torrent files, downloading the contents from peers into local machine and running Data Integrity checks.

 ## Set it up!